tcmacdonald/intro-to-javascript/data/class-two.md

 Finding every element on the page by siblings and children is time consuming!

-The document object also provides methods for finding DOM nodes without going one by one
+The document object also provides methods for finding DOM nodes without going one by one.

 Find element by id...